 - turning out of the toes and foot

 Pain may now be felt around the outside of your ankle and foot.
-The changes to the posterior tibial tendon can cause arthritis in your foot and, sometimes, your ankle.
+The changes to the posterior tibial tendon can cause arthritis in your foot and ankle.

 Your doctor will also look at the shape of your foot.
-He or she will look for a collapsed arch and a heel that has shifted outward.
-Your doctor may also look to see how many toes can be seen from behind your heel when you’re standing.
+They’ll look for a collapsed arch and a heel that has shifted outward.
+Your doctor may also check how many toes they can see from behind your heel when you’re standing.

-Reducing Swelling and Pain
+Reducing swelling and pain

 Your doctor will also advise you to rest and avoid activities that cause pain, such as running and other high-impact activities.

 If the injury to your posterior tibial tendon is severe, your foot and ankle may require immobilization using a short walking boot.
-This is usually worn for six to eight weeks and allows the tendon to get the rest that is sometimes necessary for healing.
+Individuals usually wear this for six to eight weeks.
+It allows the tendon to get the rest that’s sometimes necessary for healing.

-If you’re having trouble moving the ankle, a surgical procedure that helps lengthen the calf muscle may be an option.
+If you’re having trouble moving your ankle, a surgical procedure that helps lengthen the calf muscle may be an option.
 Other options include surgeries that remove damaged areas from the tendon or replace the posterior tibial tendon with another tendon from the body.